culvertsoft/mgen/index_l_Advanced_use.md

 The Project parameter is where the interesting content exists.
 A Project is an MGen API class that describes your model (see the MGen API javadoc documentation or [the source](https://github.com/culvertsoft/mgen/blob/master/mgen-api/src/main/java/se/culvertsoft/mgen/api/model/Project.java)).
 You can query it for what modules a project contains (project.modules()) and what dependencies (project.dependencies()) it has.

 In this example we'll create a simple Generator class that just logs the names of all classes to be generated to a file.
-This is what it looks like:
+This is what it looks like ([source code](https://github.com/culvertsoft/mgen/blob/master/mgen-api/src/test/java/se/culvertsoft/mgen/api/test/examplegenerator/ExampleGenerator.java)):

-    import se.culvertsoft.mgen.api.model.ClassType;
-    import se.culvertsoft.mgen.api.model.EnumType;
-    import se.culvertsoft.mgen.api.model.GeneratedSourceFile;
-    import se.culvertsoft.mgen.api.model.Module;
-    import se.culvertsoft.mgen.api.model.Project;
-    import se.culvertsoft.mgen.api.plugins.Generator;

     public class ExampleGenerator implements Generator {